 - Students should be interested in finding out what they can do to help save honey bees.

 - Individuals who are interested in a hobby where the learning never stops will love this course!

 - Successful students will not mind being outdoors and getting hot.

 - Students who know that they are allergic to honey bees SHOULD NOT take this course.
 Beekeeping is not a hobby for someone who is allergic to bee stings.

 At Queen Bri's Honey, we are 5th generation beekeepers, and our entire family is involved in our beekeeping operation.
 Let us teach you how to be beekeepers!

 Whether your interest in beekeeping is as a hobby, because your grandpa once kept bees when you were growing up, or you think this might be a cool little side business, this course will help get you started on your new adventure as a beekeeper!

 In this course, you will learn everything you need to know about getting started as a beekeeper.
 By the time you finish this course, you will have learned all about each of the topics listed below, and you will be ready to get started out in your own beekeeping adventure.

-With 44+ lessons and 9+ hours of instruction, there is tons of information packed into this course.
-In fact, this course contains even more information than my in-person beekeeping class that I conduct!
+With 44+ lessons and 9+ hours of instruction, there is a ton of information packed into this course.
+In fact, this course contains even more information than my 2- day in-person Beginner Beekeeping class that I conduct!

 We will cover the following topics: